 (Heading as in Form No. 93A)

-NOTICE is hereby given that (name and address), a Practitioner of the Supreme Court of Western Australia, intends to apply to the Supreme Court (full bench) on the , 20 at the hour of in the noon, or so soon thereafter as counsel can be heard, for appointment as a General Public Notary [or as a District Public Notary for the (name of district) in the State of Western Australia].
+NOTICE is hereby given that (name and address), a Legal Practitioner of the Supreme Court of Western Australia, intends to apply to the Supreme Court (full bench) on the , 20 at the hour of in the noon, or so soon thereafter as counsel can be heard, for appointment as a General Public Notary [or as a District Public Notary for the (name of district) in the State of Western Australia].

 Any person desiring to object to the appointment of the applicant may be heard before the Supreme Court (full bench) by himself or counsel; but written notice, stating the grounds of objection, must be filed not less than 7 days before the day fixed for the hearing of the application.